rpsubc8/gamepadDTMF/README.md

 # Gamepad decoder DTMF
 Thanks to the MT8870 chip, connecting the outputs of STQ, Q4, Q3, Q2 and Q1 to a transistor allowing to open or close the buttons of a GAMEPAD, DTMF tones can be decoded.
-We only need 5 pins (control buttons) It has been created as proof of concept a simple program in VB6 (to work in old equipment W95) to be able to read the buttons and translate it to DTMF tones.
+We only ineed 5 pins (control buttons) It has been created as proof of concept a simple program in VB6 (to work in old equipment W95) to be able to read the buttons and translate it to DTMF tones.
 The program is not optimized, so send the tones slowly.